Freelance writers and copywriters may be in demand now more than ever because of the coronavirus.

 Because the coronavirus has affected many businesses, especially small businesses, freelancers will be in demand.

-Because you can work from home and don’t contribute to high overhead expenses, do you know how much money it costs to keep the office lights on?
+Because you can work from home and won’t contribute to high overhead expenses.
+Do you know how much money it costs to keep an office running smoothly?
 A lot!

-If you position yourself correctly, you can become fully booked, whether you’re a freelance content writer, copywriter, front end developer, graphic designer, virtual assistant, whatever.
+If you position yourself correctly, you can become fully booked, whether you’re a freelance content writer, copywriter, front end developer, graphic designer, virtual assistant, etc.

 Please don’t buy into the 24/7 media blitz that the sky is falling, which may make you want to jump into bed and pull the covers over your head and remain there.